-Anytime an ESA is outside of a residential dwelling the animal must be harnessed, leashed, tethered or otherwise under physical control of the handler.
+Anytime a therapy animal is outside of a residential dwelling the animal must be harnessed, leashed, tethered or otherwise under physical control of the handler.

 In all cases, the handler must maintain control of the animal through voice, signal, or other effective controls.